Karen Childs – Head of Knowledge and Information NSPCC

 Keeping children safe is one of our highest priorities and Christina’s publication helps to reinforce this.

 Angela Wimbush – Deputy Headteacher

 Share Some Secrets is an excellent book and I am sure it will help children understand which secrets they should and shouldn’t keep.
 I love the way you have written it in rhyme too making the message memorable.
 It is not easy finding good resources to help with safeguarding issues.

 Ann Marie Christian - Child Protection Safeguarding Consultant

-Mrs Christian - Parent of 7 and 11 year old girls.
+Mrs Christian - Parent of seven and eleven year old girls

-Great multi cultural book with lovely bold colours and illustrations.
-My 7 year old daughter liked the rhyming of the story and the strong message in the book.
+Great multi-cultural book with lovely, bold colours and illustrations.
+My seven year old daughter liked the rhyming of the story and the strong message in the book.
 This book should be read to every child by their parent or carer.
 Decent price and story was not too long.
-A lovely user friendly book.
+A lovely, user-friendly book.

 I enjoyed the book.
 You should never feel alone and always have someone you can trust that will listen to you.
 We shouldn’t feel uncomfortable and not able to tell.
 Some secrets are OK to be kept but ones that make you feel sad shouldn’t be kept and told to someone.

 You should trust people and not be scared of anyone.
 If you are, tell your teacher or parent.

 © Share Some Secrets.
 All Rights Reserved.
 Website designed and developed by Wrapped Marketing Agency Leeds